MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-2-bonus-adaptive-protection.md

 1. Set the toggle to **On** under **Adaptive Protection** to enable Adaptive Protection.

-You've enabled Adaptive Protection, allowing the DLP policy to automatically block uploads and pastes to AI websites when a user's risk level rises.
+You enabled Adaptive Protection so your DLP safeguards are enforced only when users show risky AI activity.
+This dynamic enforcement reduces friction for most users while still protecting sensitive data when risks arise.